Agreement: the CDP Investor Signatory terms and conditions.

 10.4 This Agreement constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

-10.5 The parties do not intend any term of this Agreement to be enforceable pursuant to the Contracts (Rights of Third Parties) Act 1999.
+10.5 The parties do not intend any term of this Agreement to be enforceable pursuant to the Contracts (Rights of Third Parties) Act 1999, save that the provisions of paragraph 7.2 may be directly enforced by the Billing Company for its own benefit.

 10.6 CDP and/or the Billing Company may assign, transfer, charge or deal in any other manner with this Agreement or any of its rights under it without the prior written consent of the Signatory.
 The Signatory shall not assign, transfer, charge or deal in any other manner with this Agreement or any of its rights under it without the prior written consent of CDP.